Bernard Mensah (footballer, born December 1994): Bristol Rovers

 On 11 January 2018, Mensah joined League one side Bristol Rovers for an undisclosed fee.
 He made his first appearance for the club as an 80th-minute substitute in their 3–1 win against Bradford City on 20 January 2018.
 After loan spells at Lincoln City and a return to Aldershot in the 2018–19 season, Mensah joined Maidenhead United on a season-long loan in July 2019.

 Gloucester City

 In January 2020, Mensah's loan spell with Maidenhead was terminated early and he joined Gloucester City permanently on an 18-month contract for an undisclosed fee.
 On 2 February 2021, Mensah signed a new contract with the National League North leaders that would keep him at the club until 2023.

-On 12 February 2022, Mensah joined Redditch United on a one-month loan deal.
+On 12 February 2022, Mensah joined Redditch United on a one-month loan.
 At the end of the 2021–22 season, Mensah was placed on the transfer list having been told he would not be part of manager Lee Mansell's plans for the following season.